-In the proposed project, water from Bansagar reservoir will be used in closed circuit for circulating water system and sweet water needs will be met.
+In the proposed project, river water will be used in closed circuit for circulating water system.
 Suitable provisions will be incorporated in the design of buildings, structures and selection of equipment such that there are no adverse effects due to emissions, noise, contamination of soil water and air.
 A detailed EIA study shall be conducted to assess the impacts and the recommendations will be followed while establishing the project.